luiskikonieves/jetson-embeddedUI/README.md

 # jetson-embeddedUI
 Example application running on Jetson Orin Nano.
 The daemon controls hardware devices attached to Jetson, and exposes them via a websocket.

-This is based on previous work by James Alley.

  ### Dependencies

  The application has three dependencies outside of the standard C/C++ libraries.